15 minutes of your time ushers in the good times.

 Schedule directly through a participating vaccine provider - Various locations throughout the state run by Hartford Healthcare, UCONN Health and Yale New Haven Health.
 All locations require pre-scheduling and registration – no walk-ins allowed.

 What about my doctor's office?
 Please do not call your medical provider looking for vaccine.
-Local physicians do not yet have doses.
-They will reach out to patients when they do.
+Local physicians will reach out to patients when they receive vaccine.

 2-1-1 Online Directory of COVID-19 Vaccine Clinics - Searchable database of hundreds of vaccination clinics and testing sites located throughout Connecticut.
 Apply filters to search for clinics that schedule through VAMS or take appointments by phone or through the state's Vaccine Appointment Access Line (VAAL).

-VAMS - How to Schedule an Online Appointment Using the Vaccine Administration Management System - For Eligible Individuals
+VAMS - How to Schedule an Online Appointment Using the Vaccine Administration Management System - Step by Step from CT DPH

-- Once you have VAMS account, you can search for clinics in Connecticut, including ones being held locally at NDDH, Generations Family Health Center, and Day Kimball Healthcare.
+Once you have VAMS account, you can search for clinics in Connecticut, including ones being held locally at NDDH and Day Kimball Healthcare.

 How to Schedule an Appointment by Phone